MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Preserving-Data-When-Working-with-a-Statically-Generated-Proxy.md

 ---
-title: "Preserving Data When Working with a Statically Generated Proxy" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article
+title:"Preserving Data When Working with a Statically Generated Proxy" ms.custom: na ms.date: 06/05/2016
+ms.reviewer: na
+ms.suite: na
+ms.tgt_pltfrm: na
+ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: 03afd382-51a5-46c5-ba74-80a4b6d0f54c
 caps.latest.revision: 6
-manager: terryaus
+manager: edupont
 ---
 # Preserving Data When Working with a Statically Generated Proxy
 You can lose data if you develop a web service client that interacts with a statically generated proxy.
 Similarly, a client web service cannot detect if a field has been added to or removed from a page since a proxy was last generated.
 This topic describes an approach for avoiding this pitfall.